cgenuity/Image-Resizer/README.md

 ## Installation

-Fork or download the source on a UNIX-based system and run **./app.py**.
-By default it will run a flask server on **http://localhost:5000/**.
+Fork or download the source on a UNIX-based system and run `./app.py`.
+By default it will run a flask server on `http://localhost:5000/`.
 No other installation should be required since virtualenv was used to create an isolated environment.

 ## Example Usage

 http://localhost:5000/resizer/url=http://i.imgur.com/9rSryrU.jpg&width=600&height=600&keep-aspect-ratio=true

+**Parameters:**

+url: *URL of the image to resize.*
+width: *Width to resize the image to.*
+height: *Height to resize the image to.*
+keep-aspect-ratio: *A value of 'true' keeps the original aspect ratio*

 ## Tests

-Tests can be run by running ./tests.py on a UNIX-based system.
+Tests can be run by running `./tests.py` on a UNIX-based system.

 ## License